ajshah91/academic-kickstart/content/post/experiment2020/index.md

 {{< figure library="1" src="Experiment.jpg" title="" >}}<br/>

-Teach an actual robot to set a dinner table from your home.
-The Interactive Robotics Group at MIT is seeking participants for a robot training experiment.
-You will be training an actual UR-10 robot located in our lab remotely from your home/office.
-You will get a chance to work with a robotic platform using state-of-the-art learning algorithms for robotics.
+Help us teach a robot to set a dinner table in our remote teleoperated robot training study.
+We are the Interactive Robotics Group at MIT, and we are trying to make robots better students.
+In this experiment you will be working with a UR-10 robot located in our lab from the comfort of your home.
+No prior experience in programming or robotics is necessary to participate.
+This study gives you a change to work with the state-of-the-art learning algorithms for robotics.

 The experiment is expected to last 1 hour (upper limit 75 minutes), and you will receive a check of $15 for completing the experiment (final amount subject to [tax regulation](http://couhes.mit.edu/guidelines/paymentcosts)).
 The slots last 90 minutes to provide adequate buffer for the experiment supervisor.
 We are only enrolling participants living in the US and hope to expand the study soon.